-Common Name (Scientific Name) Status Fed/State / CNPS General Habitat Description Habitat Present/ Habitat Absent Rationale Ferris' milk-vetch (Astragalus tener var. ferrisiae) //1B.1 Meadows and seeps, valley and foothill grassland.
+Common Name (Scientific Name) Fed/State Habitat Present/ Habitat Absent Rationale Ferris' milk-vetch (Astragalus tener var. ferrisiae) //1B.1 Meadows and seeps, valley and foothill grassland.
 Subalkaline flats, usually seen in dry, adobe soils.
 A/HA There is no suitable habitat for this species in the Action Area.
 None were observed during the habitat survey.
 No Effect.
-Veiny monardella (Monardella venosa) //1B.1 Valley and Foothill Grassland, Cismontane Woodland.
-In heavy clay soils; mostly with grassland associates.
-A/HA There is no suitable habitat for this species in the Action Area.
+Veiny monardella (Monardella venosa) A/HA There is no suitable habitat for this species in the Action Area.
 None were observed during the habitat survey.
 No Effect.
-Recurved larkspur (Delphinium recurvatum) //1B.2 On alkaline soils; often in valley saltbush or valley chenopod scrub.
+Recurved larkspur (Delphinium recurvatum) urved larkspur (Delphinium On alkaline soils; often in valley saltbush or valley chenopod scrub.
 A/HA There is no suitable habitat for this species in the Action Area.
 None were observed during the habitat survey.
 No Effect.
-Hartweg's golden sunburst (Pseudobahia bahifolia) T/T/1B.1 Valley and Foothill Grassland, Cismontane Woodland.
+Hartweg's golden sunburst (Pseudobahia bahifolia) Valley and Foothill Grassland, Cismontane Woodland.
 Clay soils, often acidic.
-Predominately on northern slopes of knolls, but also along shady creeks or near vernal pools.
-A/HA There is no suitable habitat for this species in the Action Area.
+Predominately on northern slopes of knolls, but A/HA There is no suitable habitat for this species in the Action Area.
 None were observed during the habitat survey.
 No Effect.